Does this sound familiar?

 Obviously, we all have different lives and responsibilities.
 I can’t tell you exactly what to say no to and what to agree to do.
 However, I do know that we all need to set some general limits about what can realistically be done.

 Maybe you only pick one major obligation for work, school and social functions.
-Maybe that’s too much and you need to narrow it down to one major commitment at a time.
+Maybe that’s too much and you need to narrow it down to one major commitment monthly or quarterly or even annually.
 Do what works for you and your family.
-Just know your limits and, most importantly, stick to them.
+Just know your personal limits and, most importantly, stick to them.
+Time is one of our most precious resources.
+Respect your own time as much as you would respect someone else’s.

 Here are some general guidelines to know when to say no to requests:

 - If your first instinct is to say no. Don’t underestimate your intuition.
-That little voice in the back of your mind was created to help you survive.
+That little voice in the back of your mind was created to protect you and help you survive.
 Just allow yourself to listen to it and move on.

 - If completing the task interferes with your sleep.
 Do I need to reiterate the importance of sleep?
+If the request is not work related or something you’re obligated to do and will cause you to lose hours of sleep, it’s NOT worth it.
+Seriously, your health is so much more important.
+And yes, sleep is directly related to health.
 If you haven’t seen it yet, please read my sleep post.
 Then go to bed already!
 (Of course, after you finish this article LOL.)

-- If the task interferes with your family time or self care.
-Quality time with your family or self is worth so much more than trying to please someone else.
+- If the task interferes with your family time or self-care.
+Quality time with your family or self is worth so much more than trying to please someone else, right?
+‘Nuff said.

 - If you think you should say yes.
 Ahh, the dangers of should.
-What, you didn’t know it was a dangerous word?
+Should is like a four-letter word and needs to raise an immediate red flag.
 Should implies obligation, not desire.
 Should involves focusing on other people’s expectations, not your own.
 Thinking we should do something can get in the way of our own personal truth.
 If you say you should do something, ask yourself why.
 Then you might realize you don’t have a good answer.
 For more info, check out this article.

 - If the request doesn’t fit with your priorities in life.
 Setting priorities might be the easiest way to determine if you say yes or no to a request.
 Once your priorities are in place, you simply make choices based on those.
-If you need help setting priorities, read my priorities post here.
+If the request doesn’t fit with your priorities, it’s a simple no. If you’re not sure what your priorities are, here is a simple worksheet to help you out.

 How to say no

 1) First of all, remember that you are NOT that special.
 Hear me out.
 This is not a negative at all.
 This just means that, usually, someone else can complete the same task.
 Which is great for you, right?
-Then, you don’t always need to feel obligated to say yes.
+Then, you don’t always need to feel obligated to do it yourself.

-2) Think about why you want to say yes.
-Is it out of obligation, guilt, fear of rejection or disappointment?
+2) Think about WHY you want to say yes.
+Is it out of obligation, guilt, fear of rejection or disappointing someone, a desire to please someone else?
 If so, then you need to say no. If you genuinely want to provide help or feel this task can help you to grow, then by all means say yes.
 Just make sure that you won’t be overextending yourself.

 3) Let go of the guilt.
 Guilt plagues all of us, but it is such a waste of valuable time and energy.
 If you don’t have the time or energy to do something, no one has the right to make you feel guilty about it.
-Maybe you need to rest more due to an illness.
+Maybe you need to rest more.
 Maybe you have an ailing parent who takes up your time.
 Maybe your job is too demanding right now.
+Maybe you simply don’t want to add anything else to your plate.

 When I practiced full time as a veterinarian, I wasn’t able to help out with school parties or field trips.
 I was able to bring in needed supplies, but didn’t have the time to do more.
 And that was okay.
 I didn’t feel guilty because I was realistic about the time I had to give.
-Okay, maybe I felt a little guilty at first, but then, over time, realized it wasn’t necessary.
+Okay, maybe I felt a little guilty at first, but over time, realized it wasn’t necessary and that I was doing what I could do at the time.

 5) Remember that “NO” is a complete sentence.
 Learning how to say no doesn’t have to be difficult.
 Children are taught to “Just say no” to drugs and alcohol through D.A.R.E. programs without any regret.
 We adults can do the same.